 My workflow has changed over the years, generally in the direction of becoming more efficient.

 Download Data from PTAGIS database.
-Use an” Interogation Summary query” for all 8 adult ladders in the CRS for the calendar year of a particular migration season for the Species of interest.
+Use an” Interrogation Summary query” for all 8 adult ladders in the CRS for the calendar year of a particular migration season for the Species of interest.
 Ensure that the attributes of the query include information that will allow you to parse the data into ESU/DPS and perform needed filtration of data.
 Though much filtering may be done in the PTAGIS database, that may also result in needing to do further queries and downloads in the future.

 The default query includes most of the information you will need.
-Adding “migration year” and “first (observation)year” will allow easier filtering of minijacks (ocean 0) and Jacks (Ocean 1).
+Adding “migration year” and “first (observation)year” will allow easier filtering of mini-jacks (age 0-ocean) and Jacks (age 1-ccean).
 The Ice Harbor observation site combines Juvenile bypass and fish ladder observations so it will require this information to sort adults from juveniles.
 “Release site subbasin” may also be useful information to add.

-If you know you will not be calculating survival for Jacks or Mini-Jacks you can filt
+If you know you will not be calculating survival for jacks or mini-jacks you can filt

 It is good practice to use uniform queries for each year.
 Standard queries may be saved in PTAGIS, only the “first observation year” parameter then needs to be changed for each new download.
 This saves time and helps ensure the same group of fish is used for analyses each year.

 Results from Ice Harbor can be problematic as the PTAGIS site includes both upstream (presumably adult) and downstream (presumably juveniles) detections.
 By applying a filter to the “first year” column the juvenile detections from Ice Harbor, as well as minijacks can be removed.
 Use a conditional filter: “first year greater than migration year”.
-The queries used in the access database also will filter out Ice Harbor Juvenile and minijack detections, but by doing it before download you are putting less unused information in the access database.
+The queries used in the access database also will filter out Ice Harbor juvenile and mini-jack detections, but by doing it before download you are putting less unused information in the access database.

-Steelhead, whose migration spans a calendar year require an entry of Jan 1, 2020x in the “first observation Date” attribute, and an entry of May 31, “202X+1 in the last observation date attribute”.
+Steelhead, whose migration spans a calendar year require an entry of Jan 1, 202x in the “first observation date” attribute, and an entry of May 31, “202X+1 in the last observation date attribute”.
 The migration year is assigned to 202X (year they passed Bonneville)

 Download files.
-I typically download files in .csv format and open them in EXCEL to check for any obvious problems.
-If any post-processing of data needs to be done, excel is often far better for this than the Access database where the rest of the processing will occur
+I typically download files in .csv format and open them in Excelto check for any obvious problems.
+If any post-processing of data needs to be done, Excel is often far better for this than the MS Access database where the rest of the processing will occur

 Load the downloaded data into the access database.
 Unless it is a new database you will be appending the data to a central observations table.
 This is another reason for using uniform queries, you can only append data to a table if there is a perfect match of metadata.

-The basic Access database for survival estimation includes 3 main tables
+The basic MS Access database for survival estimation includes 3 main tables

 Observations: PIT tag Observation data for all 8 dams of the CRS (probably multiple years) downloaded from PTAGIS